What is the filter rule syntax? What flow (NetFlow/sFlow/jFlow) and IPFIX filter parameters are supported by PRTG?

 SourceIP[10.0.0.1] SourceIP[10.*.*.*] SourceIP[10.0.0.0/10] DestinationIP[10.0.0.120-130] DestinationPort[80-88] Protocol[UDP]

-Complex expressions can be created using parentheses and and, or, or and not:
+Complex expressions can be created with parentheses and and, or, or and not:

 Protocol[TCP] and not (DestinationIP[10.0.0.1] or SourceIP[10.0.0.120-130])